Unudus/Validator/README.md

 # Validator
 A simple data validation package

 After installing package, create instances of whichever Validate* Classes you want from "Unudus\Validator\Validators".
-They all share a "validate():bool" and "getExceptions():array" methods.
+They all share "validate():bool" and "getExceptions():array" methods.

 Example usage
 ```